Faculty Experts

 Fellow, Global Supply Chain Institute

-Michael currently serves as an Advisor to the Board of Directors of Excir Corporation (www.excir.com) and the International Society of Pharmaceutical Engineers (www.ispe.org).
+Ku currently serves as an Advisor to the Board of Directors of Excir Corporation and the International Society of Pharmaceutical Engineers.
 He chairs the Clinical Supply Leadership Forum (CSLF) and is a founding member of the Innovation Outreach Program (IOP).
 In 2018, he received the prestigious Outstanding 50 Asian Americans in Business Award.

 Paolo Letizia

-Assistant Professor, Department of Business Analytics and Statistics; Ray and Joan Myatt Faculty Research Fellow
+Assistant Professor, Department of Business Analytics and Statistics

-Prior to joining the University of Tennessee, Paolo taught Operations and Supply Chain Management at Rotterdam School of Management, Erasmus University.
-Paolo holds an M.Sc. in Supply Chain Management from Bordeaux Business School and a Ph.D. with dual degree in Operations Research and Business Administration from Pennsylvania State University, Smeal College of Business.
-Before starting his academic career, he was employed by the consulting firm Accenture, and worked on projects in Supply Chain Management, Operations Management, and Customer Relationship Management.
+Prior to joining the University of Tennessee, Letizia taught operations and supply chain management at Rotterdam School of Management, Erasmus University.
+Letizia holds a master of science in supply chain management from Kedge Business School and a doctorate with dual degrees in operations research and business administration from the Pennsylvania State University’s Smeal College of Business.
+Before starting his academic career, he was employed by the consulting firm Accenture and worked on projects in supply chain management, operations management, and customer relationship management.

 Mary Long